stormherz/tablify/README.md

 `\tl` or `\tt` - turns selected lines into table (left-aligned text)
 `\tc` - turns selected lines into table (centered text)
 `\tr` - turns selected lines into table (right-aligned text)
 `\tu` - convert selected table back into raw text format in case you want to add some changes in it

+`\ta` - select formed table with cursor anywhere inside of it (also selects structured text for future tables)

+Operations with formed and selected table:
+`\ts` - sort table (column number will be prompted), supports text and numeric sorting

 Every line of your future table is a text line with cells, separated by `|` symbol (or any other symbol you choose for `g:tablify_raw_delimiter` variable in your `.vimrc` file).